carlshan/intro_to_computer_programming/ComputerAutomation/AutomationTutorial.md

 ## All of `pyautogui`'s functions

-If you want to read about all that `pyautogui` can do, you should look at this website: [PyAutoGui Documentation](https://pyautogui.readthedocs.io/en/latest/cheatsheet.html).
+If you want to read about all that `pyautogui` can do, you should look at this website: [Here's the official PyAutoGui website that details all the things that you can do with it.](https://pyautogui.readthedocs.io/en/latest/cheatsheet.html).

 Specifically, I encourage you to look at the following tutorials: